-History of the congregation of the Church of Christ that meets in Edgewood, Texas
+History of the congregation of the church of Christ that meets in Edgewood, Texas

 The church now meeting in Edgewood originally began in the Small community about 1900, meeting each first day of the week from house to house.
 The elders of the congregation were R. E. Lee, Bill McChristy and A. M. Roberson.
 Other early elders of the congregation were Jno.
-Gammons, Dod Erwin, Charlie Waggoner, Frank Connant, and John McDonald.
+Gammons, Dod Erwin, Charlie Waggoner, Frank Canant, and John McDonald.
 The first preachers were W. P. Scagges of Itasca and Will Richardson who lived at Small at that time.

 In 1906 the group of Christians moved to Morince, or “Stewarts Chapel,” and the Gospel “turned the world upside down ,” as in the days of the apostle Paul.
 Naturally there was negative reaction to the gospel from some of the folks at that time.
 In fact, some of the Ladies of the church had to escort the preachers to their buggy to avoid being pelted with rotten eggs.
 Members, joined by members from Small, met in the Morince or Stewart’s Chapel (as it was called) school.
 Others added to the Church were, Mr. and Mrs. William “Bill” Tinsley Wade (Bill died in 1911); Nellie Bell Joyce; Mr. and Mrs. John Wade; George Stewart; Mr. and Mrs. Jim Stewart; Frank Stewart; Mr. and Mrs. Bill Deen; and John Deen.
 Later some of those added were Will Daniels; A. L. Pettus; with Brig Smith and Don Jordan as song leaders.
 The church was meeting at the school house in Morince during this period.
 There are members of this church today in 2007, who descend from some of these early members.